-Not only your family and friends but also your doctor, dentist, lawyer, hairdresser, local shop owners, neighbours’, the kid’s school teachers – the list could be endless.
+Not only your family and friends but also your doctor, dentist, lawyer, hairdresser, local owners, neighbours’, the kid’s school teachers – the list could be endless.

 Invitations can be sent via email, hand delivered flyers, or if your budget allows then also by posted mail.

 Carry flyers with you at all times during the weeks prior to the opening so you are always prepared to give invitations to everyone you meet.

 Have a visitors’ book for collecting name and email addresses only to build a database for future exhibitions.